Aungban: Dagon Taya

 Dagon Taya ဒဂုန်တာရာ; (10.5.1919 – 19.8.2013), was a renowned Myanmar writer.
-He was born at Htai Ku Myit Tan Village (Mon), Kyaiklat Township, Ayeyarwaddy Region on 10 May 1919.
+He was born at Htai Ku Myit Tan Village (Mon), Kyaiklat Township, Ayeyarwady Region on 10 May 1919.
 His other pen names were Myaing Thazin, Maung Nan Nwe, Saw Htut, U Toe, Maung Linn Htet, Banya Thiha and U Dagon.

 He was one of the many dissident politicians, workers, students, and writers detained by the Revolutionary Council after a coup led by General Ne Win in 1962.
 He was detained in the Insein prison for three years and three months.
 He issued an appeal which strongly opposed the Myitsone Dam Project in September 2011.

 He was honored with the Manhae Peace Prize from South Korea for his literature, leadership for young people and dedication to democracy and peace in August 2013.

-He died at Aungban, southern Shan State on 19 August 2013.
+He died at Aungban, southern Shan State, on 19 August 2013.
 His monument can be seen at the Maeko Mountain (မယ်ခိုတောင်) of Aungban surrounded by pine trees.